jeremybytes/async-virtual-seminar-2025/README.md

 Each lab consists of the following:

-* **Labxx-Instructions** (Markdown)
+* **Labxx-Instructions** (Markdown / PDF)
 A markdown file containing the lab instructions.
 This includes the scenario, a set of goals, and step-by-step instructions.
 This can be viewed on GitHub or in Visual Studio Code (just click the "Open Preview to the Side" button in the upper right corner).
+*Note: A PDF version is also available.*

 * **Starter** (Folder)
 This folder contains the starting code for the lab.